Hire the right people for the holiday rush

 As the thermometer drops and the calendar flips over to fall, we realize it’s that time of year again.
 Time for another round of family gatherings, delicious foods, frenzied shopping and seasonal jobs to post.
+Despite the Great Resignation, hiring seasonal staff can be stress-free with a few tips.

 It’s a groan-worthy task — we know — but this time you have this guide on how to pick the best seasonal employees to keep your ship running smooth.